backstage/backstage/docs/getting-started/concepts.md

 id: concepts
 title: Key Concepts
 # prettier-ignore
-description: High level of key concepts used in the Backstage project
+description: High level key concepts used in the Backstage project
 ---

-For new users to Backstage, there are certain concepts which are central to its design and functionality.
-Being an expert in each of these concepts is not necessary, however having a base understanding of each will make administering, configuring, and operating Backstage easier to understand.
+For users of Backstage, there are certain concepts which are central to its design and functionality.
+Being an expert in each of these concepts is not necessary, however having a base understanding of each will make administering, configuring, and operating Backstage easier.

 - CHANGELOG - https://keepachangelog.com
 - Docker - https://www.docker.com/